Mickemoose/peak-archipelago/README.md

 ### Client Plugin Installation

+## Manual Install
 1. **Install BepInEx**:
    - Download BepInEx 5.x for your platform
    - Extract to your PEAK game directory
    - Run the game once to generate BepInEx folders

 2. **Install the Plugin**:
-   - Download the `PeakArchipelagoPluginDLL` folder from the releases
+   - Download the `peakpelago` folder from the releases
-   - Drag the entire `PeakArchipelagoPluginDLL` folder into your `BepInEx/plugins/` directory
+   - Drag the entire `peakpelago` folder into your `BepInEx/plugins/` directory
-   - The folder contains all necessary DLLs including the plugin
+   - The folder contains all necessary files

 3. **Launch the Game**:
    - Start PEAK - the plugin will create a configuration file on first run